 City of Beaverton Archives

-The City of Beaverton archives is located on the first floor of Beaverton City Hall.
+The City of Beaverton archives is located on the first floor of The Griffith Building.
 The inventory includes reports and studies, correspondence, building plans and inspections, community development project files, the City charter, municipal court, and finance.

 Records are available to City staff and citizens.
-You may either use our Online Public Records Request Form, download the Public Records Request Form (PDF), or contact Records Management to receive a form by calling (503) 526-2497.
+You may either use our Online Public Records Request Form, download the Public Records Request Form (PDF), or contact Records Management to receive a form.

 Public records requests will be reviewed within 24 hours.
 Upon request, an estimate of costs for staff time will be made, and if the time required to respond to the request exceeds that estimate, the requester will be informed prior to the research continuing.